vemonet/shapes-of-you/README.md

 export GITEE_TOKEN=MYGITEETOKEN000
 ```

+> Add those commands to your `.zshrc` to make it permanent (or `.bashrc` if you're nostalgic of the 90's)

-> For GitHub you can create a new GitHub API key (aka. personal access token) at https://github.com/settings/tokens
+For GitHub you can create a new GitHub API key (aka. personal access token) at https://github.com/settings/tokens

-Install requirements:
+Then install requirements:

 ```bash
 pip3 install -r etl/requirements.txt
 ```

-Retrieve shapes files from search (provided separated by comma without spaces) from the [GitHub GraphQL API](https://developer.github.com/v4/explorer):
+Retrieve shapes files from search the [GitHub GraphQL API](https://developer.github.com/v4/explorer) (here using a topic to search):

 ```bash
 python3 etl/index_shapes.py github topic:shacl-shapes